richsilv/meteor-dumb-collections/README.md

 #### DumbCollection.sync(options)

 Synchronise data with the server.
 Synchronisation is *always from server to client*.
-If you want to write any data from the client to the server, you need to write Meteor.methods and call insert/update/remove on the server.
-This would work in exactly the same way as for any normal collection.
+If you want to write any data from the client to the server, you need to write Meteor.methods and call insert/update*/remove on the server.
+This would work in exactly the same way as for any normal collection (although see below for update).

 #### *Options*